DiUS/pact-workshop-js-v1/README.md

-Animal Profile Service listening on http://localhost:8081 Pact Verification
+Provider Service listening on http://localhost:8081 Pact Verification
     1) should validate the expectations of Our Little Consumer